fatiando/harmonica/doc/user_guide/transformations.rst

 Upward derivative
 -----------------

-Let's calculate the upward derivative of the magnetic anomaly grid using the :func:`harmonica.upward_derivative` function:
+Let's calculate the upward derivative (a.k.a. vertical derivative) of the magnetic anomaly grid using the :func:`harmonica.upward_derivative` function:

 .. jupyter-execute::